CALL : WhatsApp +44 7471763178

 One of the issues that arises is the Home Office question whether a marriage or relationship is genuine and subsisting and it is important from the outset to have collected the evidence to support that it is both genuine and subsisting.
 You as the applicant may know it is both genuine and subsisting relationship, but you need to show this to the Home Office, it is important that the correct evidence is collected and then correctly identified so the Home Office can see the evidence.
 There is no point collecting the evidence and then bundling it together, sending it off to the Home Office and expecting the Home Office to look for the evidence.

-What needs to be remembered that it is people who work at the Home Office, and you are trying to show them the merits of your case, so it is important how your evidence is put together and this is what we would do.
+It is important how your evidence is put together and this is what we would do.
 We would tailor any submissions based upon your evidence and your individual circumstances so that the Home Office are guided to what the evidence is and where it is in the bundle.

 We can help you deal with the issue of submitting an application under this route as our Barristers have experience of the immigration rules and law and are familiar with the approach of the Home Office.